 But if they had made the decision when they started about how they were going to go to market with this, they were going to be wrong because the solar industry is transforming itself so rapidly and evolving so quickly, that any decision that they were likely to have made three years ago would have been completely wrong today.

-Brian Ardinger: It’s similar to the riskiest assumption model where you’re trying to understand where the assumptions are in the business plan and the business model, and then trying to de-risked those or delay the ones that can be put off till later until you make a better decision.
+Brian Ardinger: It’s similar to the riskiest assumption model where you’re understanding where the assumptions are in the business plan and the business model.
+And then trying to de-risk those or delay the ones that can be put off till later until you make a better decision.

 Katherine Radeka: Exactly.
-We de-risk decisions by understanding when they really need to be made and realizing that often that’s later than we think they need to be made and that gives us more time to learn and build knowledge.
+We de-risk decisions by understanding when they really need to be made and realizing that often that’s later than we think and that gives us more time to learn and build knowledge.
 And it also gets more time for a dynamic situation to evolve.

 Brian Ardinger: It’s fascinating stuff.
 Well, Catherine, thank you for being on Inside Outside Innovation.
 I want to point our audience to if they want to find out more about yourself or more about the book, what’s the best way to do that?